infernotlc/Rsrv/README.md

 Reservation Management:
 Real-time updates on reserved tables using Firebase Firestore.
-Customers can see which tables are available and which are already reserved.
+Customers can see which tables are available and which are already reserved per day and time.

 Tech Stack
 Language: Kotlin